Advocating for Better Kidney Care for All

 Dan Shimski is the Principal of Shimski & Associates, a boutique consulting firm focused on technology solutions in road safety.
 During Dan’s extensive year career, he has held several roles that provided him with extensive experience in finding solutions to complex problems.
 These roles included Senior Advisor to an Ontario Cabinet Minister, Chief of Staff to a Toronto Councillor and senior roles within the City of Toronto administration.
 In addition, Dan held a series of operational, sales and customer-support roles with Conduent Inc. (formerly Xerox Services) and has worked as a lobbyist supporting both causes and commerce for a variety of organizations and corporate interests.

 In 2017 Dan was diagnosed with chronic kidney disease, and learned he’d need a kidney transplant.
-Fortunately, he received a kidney transplant in early 2020, and his health and activity levels have been restored to almost ‘pre-CKD’ levels.
+Fortunately, he received a kidney transplant in early 2020.
+As a result, his health and activity levels have been restored to almost ‘pre-CKD’ levels.
 Dan believes in giving back, understanding the importance of sharing his unique life experiences to assist those who may be experiencing similar circumstances.
-He understands that patients find it helpful to discuss the situation with someone who has travelled that road and can give a firsthand account.
-Dan’s desire to give back has always been focused on two things: providing information to kidney transplant patients and reassuring the patient that there is much life to be lived after transplant.
-He has done this as a TAP Ambassador since joining the Transplant Ambassador Program in 2021 and has expanded his role by joining the Patient Partner Coalition in 2023.
+He understands that patients find it helpful to discuss the situation with someone who can give a firsthand account.

 Megan Thomas